 Bruculinu, America : Remembrances of Sicilian-American Brooklyn, Told in Stories and Recipes

-by Vincent Schiavelli Our Price: $24.00 Hardcover Availability: Delivery in 3 days or less |
+by Vincent Schiavelli List Price: Our Price: $16.75 You Save: $7.25 (30%) Hardcover Availability: Delivery in 3 days or less |

-Vincent Schiavelli's enchanting, sometimes deeply moving memoir
+Vincent Schiavelli's enchanting, sometimes deeply moving

-with recipes, Bruculinu, America, is a warmly recalled
+memoir with recipes, Bruculinu, America, is a warmly recalled

-distortion of Brooklyn, one of New York City's boroughs, as it
+distortion of Brooklyn, one of New York City's boroughs, as

-eye.
-Schiavelli, the familiar, droopy-eyed actor (Ghost,
+tear to your eye.
+Schiavelli, the familiar, droopy-eyed

-away, evokes vivid and striking memories of Brooklyn of the past.
+of Brooklyn of the past.

 Brushstrokes: A Work in Progress